Aman3786/InvoiceExtractor/README.md

 ### :pushpin: Project Overview

-#### This is a Django-based project that allows users to upload PDF invoices and extract key details such as:
+#### This is a Django-based InvoiceExtractor that allows users to upload PDF invoices and extract key details such as:
 - Invoice Date
 - Invoice Number
 - Amount